Creative Blocks

 Even experienced and renowned UX designers have faced creative blocks throughout their careers.
 Here are a few insights from famous designers and authors on how they handle creative blocks:

 • Don't be afraid to start over.
-Irene Au, former Head of Design at Google, emphasizes the importance of being willing to scrap ideas and iterate until you find the best solution.
+Irene Au, former Head of Design at Google, emphasizes the importance of being willing to scrap ideas and iterate until the best solution turns up.

-• Author Austin Kleon encourages designers to embrace constraints and limitations, as they can spark creativity and force you to find innovative solutions.
+• Author Austin Kleon encourages designers to embrace constraints and limitations, because they can spark creativity and force them to find innovative solutions.

 Example of a Brand That Overcame a Creative Block